Clickport Blog

 50+ European Alternatives to US Tech: The Privacy-First Business Stack

-The only guide that covers 50+ European tools across 10 categories with real pricing, honest trade-offs, and migration difficulty ratings.
+The only guide that covers 50+ European tools across 10 categories with real pricing, clear trade-offs, and migration difficulty ratings.
 Built from firsthand experience running a business on a fully European stack.

 Shopify Analytics: The Store Owner's Guide to Better Data